emberjs/ember-rails/README.md

     config.ember.variant = :development # or :production

-Without doing so will result in Sprockrets not being able to resolve Ember's dependencies.
+Not doing so will result in Sprockrets not being able to resolve Ember's dependencies.

 ## Architecture